PubInv/RCICS/README.md

 An initial design what we can call the "August Design" is depicted above.
 It features:
 1. Standard doors with a modular port cut 18" wide and 24" high in the door.
 2. A polyethylene sheeting as a view window.
-3. A "transfer chamber" with two doors which are never opened at the same time.
+3. A "transfer chamber" made of 8" PVC tubing with two doors (end caps) which are never opened at the same time.
+Possibly this can decreased to 6.625" and or 4.5" OD, all of which are standard PVC sizes.
 4. Wire strain relief consisting of wires hooked onto the top bar to support the weight of the transfer chamber and the
 5. A medical tubing port with "cross-cut straw holes" and a vertical bend to create a torturous path for droplets.
 This port is on the hinge side to limit pulling on tubes.
 6. Sheeting clamps consisting of rigid aluminum L-shaped beams to compress the poly sheeting against a gasket.
 7. A "flange" (or two) which seal the circular holes of the transfer chamber and the tubing port.

+Dimensions of the full design:
+1. Portal width: 18"
+2. Portal height: 24"
+3. Transfer chamber diameter: 8" O.D.
+4. Transfer chamber length: 18"
+5. Medical tubing O.D.: 1"
+6. Medical tubing length: 18" (but bent or shaped into strong vertical shape).